fossabot/vscode-opentofu/README.md

 ## Credits

 - [Mikael Olenfalk](https://github.com/mauve) - creating the [vscode-terraform](https://github.com/mauve/vscode-terraform) extension, which was used as a starting point and inspiration for this extension.
-- [Hashicorp Terraform](https://github.com/mauve) - creating the [vscode-terraform](https://github.com/hashicorp/vscode-terraform) extension, which was used as a starting point and inspiration for this extension.
+- [Hashicorp](https://github.com/hashicorp) - creating the [vscode-terraform](https://github.com/hashicorp/vscode-terraform) extension, which was used as a starting point and inspiration for this extension.
 - [Gamunu Balagalla](http://github.com/gamunu) for creating the first OpenTofu's VSCode extension.
 The [original project](https://github.com/gamunu/vscode-opentofu) was the foundation for this project and the fork was derived from it.

 # Trademarks

 This project mentions the following registered trademarks:

-- The names Terraform (registered trademark of HashiCorp) and OpenTofu (registered trademark of Linux Foundation) are used in this project for informational purposes only.
+- The name **Terraform** (registered trademark of HashiCorp) is used in this project for informational purposes only.
 - This project does not claim any affiliation with or endorsement by the owners of the mentioned trademarks.